chestergarett/streamlit-tasty-caption-generation/README.md

 # Tasty Caption Generation using Llama 3.1 8B

 A Streamlit application for generating captions efficiently using a GPU-accelerated pipeline.
-Follow the steps below to set up and run the project.

 ---